eswarachitimi/Mulesoft/Enterprise_Integration/Enterpise_Software_Overview.md

 # Enterprise Software Overview

-Enterprise software is large-scale computer software designed to meet the complex, operational needs of organizations rather than individual consumers.
+Enterprise software is large-scale computer software designed to meet the complex, operational needs of organizations rather than individual consumers. also known as enterprise application software (EAS)

 ---